 Reasons Why People Believe in Superstitions

-The definition of superstitions say that they are nonsensical and irrational beliefs, yet billions of people from around the world believe in some form of superstition or other in the course of their daily lives.
+The definition of superstitions says that they are nonsensical and irrational beliefs, yet billions of people from around the world believe in some form of superstition or other in the course of their daily lives.
 There are various reasons for people being superstitious.
 When a certain positive or negative event is associated with some behavior, superstitions are born.

 - Lack of Control

 One of the biggest reasons for people’s faith in superstition is the lack of control people have over their own lives.
-By believing in these superstitions, they have the false hope and a sense of security that things will happen accordingly.
+By believing in these superstitions, they have false hope and a sense of security that things will happen accordingly.

 - Economic Instability

-Especially during times of wars when there is a high sense of social uncertainty as well as economic crises happening, the belief in superstitions across society increases.
+Especially during times of war when there is a high sense of social uncertainty as well as economic crises happening, the belief in superstitions across society increases.
 New superstitions are always rising in times of upheaval.

 - Culture and Tradition

 Some superstitions are deeply rooted in the culture or tradition of the person and since they grow up steeped in these superstitions, they too propagate it almost subconsciously.
 These beliefs and rituals are ingrained within young minds even before they start questioning them and they become second nature.